great-expectations/great_expectations/docs/guides/tutorials/getting_started/validate_your_data.rst

 Wrap-up and next steps
 ----------------------

-**Congratulations!** You have now completed the "Getting started with Great Expectations" tutorial.
+**Congratulations!
+You have now completed the "Getting started with Great Expectations" tutorial**.
 In this tutorial, we have covered the following basic capabilities of Great Expectations:

 * Setting up a Data Context
 * Connecting a Data Source